w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-equivalent.md

 <i>Media alternative is equivalent</i>

 <b>Procedure</b>
-For each instace of audio or video content:
+For each instance of audio or video content:
-1. Check that a media alternative is avaialable for that content.
+1. Check that a media alternative is available for that content.
 2. Check that the content of the media alternative is equivalent to the meaningful information in the media content.

 <b>Expected results</b>
-* #1 adn #2 are true.
+* #1 and #2 are true.
 :::